RACE DAY is

 Please DO NOT hand over your layering (clothes) to mobile volunteers along the course of any race.

-All information is required on the Deposit Bag for identification purposes when the bags are deposited at the starting line.
+All information is required on the bags being deposited at the starting line for identification purposes.

 - Ladakh Marathon T-Shirt